MarshallWace/slurm-exporter/README.md

 Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.

+> This work use https://github.com/vpenso/prometheus-slurm-exporter as starting point

 ## Exported Metrics

 ### State of the CPUs